rki-mf1/2023-Workshop-MISSIoN-Nanopore/day02-wednesday/hands-on.md

 * 9866-12-Nanopore, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR218/071/SRR21833871/SRR21833871_1.fastq.gz (2.6 GB)
 * 8640-41-Nanopore, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR218/078/SRR21833878/SRR21833878_1.fastq.gz (1.5 GB)

 _De novo_ assemble the genome.
 Remember, that you qc'ed the data already and you might want to use the length-filtered reads.
-If not yet done, check out the [`flye` paper](https://www.nature.com/articles/s41587-019-0072-8) (**Maybe first start the assembly, then read the paper while it is running**).
+If not yet done, check out the [flye paper](https://www.nature.com/articles/s41587-019-0072-8) (**Maybe first start the assembly, then read the paper while it is running**).
 Install `flye` if not available and run on the filtered reads.
 Investigate the results via `Bandage`.
 How good is your assembly?
+Remember that you also calculated a _de novo_ assembly based on the short Illumina reads using `SPAdes`?
+If so, also load the `*.gfa` graph file from your previous `SPAdes` results and for the corresponding _Salmonella_ sample and compare them.

-Annotate genes in your assembly like you learned for Illumina data before (e.g. `Prokka`, `Bakta`, `Abricate` ...).
-How many genes do you find?
+Now, annotate genes in your assembly like you learned for Illumina data before (e.g. `Prokka`, `Bakta`, `Abricate` ...).
+How many genes do you find (CDS, hypothetical genes)?
 Can you compare that to Illumina?
 Is it better?
 Worse?

 ## Bonus 1